Opinion | Just how nuts is the Republican Party?

 Second, since it seems a large portion of the Republican Party will remain unhinged for the foreseeable future, the urgency of preserving a national front coalition (far left through center right) to defend democracy should not be minimized.
 Never Trumper Mona Charen persuasively defends her vote for President Biden despite serious policy disagreements: “I have never been happier with a vote. . . .
 It’s because we just came within a whisker of losing our democracy, and this presidency is a chance to rebuild it.”
 She added: “Matters like the Keystone pipeline and even the Mexico City policy are trifles by comparison.”

 Third, we need to pay attention to what Georgia Democrat Stacey Abrams did to flip her state.
 She didn’t disconnect Georgia from right-wing media.
 She did not persuade Newt Gingrich to stop lying about a stolen election.
-She changed the electorate with painstaking, on-the-ground organizing of voters (African Americans, the rural poor, suburbanites, Asian Americans, etc.), whose interests are served by a functional government.
+She changed the electorate with painstaking, on-the-ground organizing of voters (African Americans, the rural poor, suburbanites, Asian Americans, etc.) whose interests are served by a functional government.
 Her approach is delightfully simple: Out-organize and out-vote the opposition.
 Democrats must duplicate that work throughout the country.

 The political insanity that has gripped one party is not going away soon.
 As the PRRI poll suggests, a small share of the MAGA set may fall away, but most are sticking with their cult.
 Since weaning them off right-wing propaganda and white-grievance politics is a long-term proposition, the rest of us need to keep Republicans away from the levers of power.
 That means Democrats need to be as candid as Pelosi and as hard-working as Abrams.